Incoming Viacom CEO plans investor campaign as shakeup looms

-NEW YORK As Viacom Inc (VIAB.O) prepares for the impending departure of CEO Philippe Dauman, his interim replacement, Thomas Dooley, is planning to reach out to investors, setting a new tone for a company that has kept communications minimal.
+NEW YORK Aug 19 As Viacom Inc prepares to announce the impending departure of CEO Philippe Dauman, his interim replacement, Thomas Dooley, is planning to reach out to investors, setting a new tone for a company that has kept communications minimal.

 Dooley plans to set up meetings between shareholders and heads of Viacom networks, which include Comedy Central, MTV and Nickelodeon, two people familiar with the situation said on Friday.
 The move to engage is not unusual for a new CEO but marks a stark about-face from the closed, secretive culture that has surrounded Dauman and the $17 billion media company, investors and analysts told Reuters.

-Viacom has been embroiled in a legal battle between Dauman and some members of its board on one side and controlling shareholder Sumner Redstone and his daughter, Shari Redstone, on the other, over control of Redstone's $40 billion media empire, which includes Viacom and CBS Corp (CBS.N).
-Redstone's privately held movie theatre company, National Amusements Inc, owns 80 percent of the voting shares of both Viacom and CBS.
+Viacom has been embroiled in a legal battle between Dauman and some members of its board on one side and controlling shareholder Sumner Redstone and his daughter, Shari Redstone, on the other, over control of Redstone's $40 billion media empire, which includes Viacom and CBS Corp.
+Redstone's privately held movie theater company, National Amusements Inc, owns 80 percent of the voting shares of both Viacom and CBS.

-On Friday, Dooley told employees the two sides had come to an agreement under which he will replace Dauman, 62, who will stay on as executive chair until Sept.
-13, according to a memo seen by Reuters.
+On Thursday evening, the two sides came to an agreement under which Dauman, 62, will be replaced by longtime right-hand man, Dooley, 59, sources familiar with the situation have said.

+Under the settlement, the board would add five directors that National Amusements put forward in June, bringing the board to 15 directors after Dauman departs.
+Three of the existing directors are expected to step down after Viacom's annual meeting next year, one of the sources said.

 Before the most recent legal fight, investors and analysts say they rarely met the heads of the businesses at the company and very few met Dauman other than seeing him at industry events.